timcapps/reading-list/README.md

 # Books I've Read (...or listened to)

 A list to help me remember which books I've finished.
+The [backlog](backlog.md) contains books people have recommended that I plan to read.
 All books are put in their respective category and are sorted alphabetically.

 |  Emoji |  Meaning |